Box: Best Case This Stock Is Fairly Valued (NYSE:BOX)

 Having said that, as far as SaaS companies go, at less than 4x forward sales, it would be difficult to argue that this stock is overvalued.

-On the other hand, as we compare Box's potential with that of Dropbox, I reason that investors are probably more predisposed to profit by investing in its Dropbox rather than Box.
+On the other hand, as we compare Box's potential with that of Dropbox, I reason that investors are probably more predisposed to profit by investing in Dropbox rather than Box.

 (Source)